dotnet/docs/docs/csharp/programming-guide/concepts/collections.md

  If your collection contains elements of only one data type, you can use one of the classes in the <xref:System.Collections.Generic?displayProperty=fullName> namespace.
 A generic collection enforces type safety so that no other data type can be added to it.
 When you retrieve an element from a generic collection, you do not have to determine its data type or convert it.

 > [!NOTE]
->  For the examples in this topic, include[using](../../../csharp/language-reference/keywords/using-directive.md) directives for the `System.Collections.Generic` and `System.Linq` namespaces.
+>  For the examples in this topic, include [using](../../../csharp/language-reference/keywords/using-directive.md) directives for the @System.Collections.Generic and @System.Linq namespaces.

  **In this topic**